 Interspecific priority effects

-We estimated fruit set or fruit weight as a function of the first floral visitor in a three-way interaction with the proportion of honey bee visits and the total number of floral visits along with two crossed random terms in blueberry: block and year, and one random term: block in raspberry.
+We estimated fruit set and fruit weight as a function of the first floral visitor in a three-way interaction with the proportion of honey bee visits and the total number of floral visits along with two crossed random terms in blueberry: block and year, and one random term: block in raspberry.

 Intraspecific priority effects

-We first subsetted our data to single-species compositional visits (i.e. only honeybees or stingless bees).
-We then estimated fruit set or fruit weight as a function of the first floral visitor’s behaviour (i.e. pollen or nectar foraging) in interaction with the proportion of pollen forager visits and total number of floral visits.
+We first subsetted our data to single-species compositional visits (categorical; honeybees or stingless bees).
+We then estimated fruit set or fruit weight as a function of the first floral visitor’s behaviour (categorical; pollen or nectar foraging) in interaction with the proportion of pollen forager visits (continuous) and total number of floral visits (continuous).
 Again, in blueberry, we included two crossed random terms: block and year, and in raspberry, one random term: block.

 For both intra- and interspecific analyses, we modelled fruit set with a binomial distribution and fruit weight with a Gaussian distribution and assessed model residuals using DHARMa (v.0.2.2, Hartig 2019).